Leave home behind.

 Ready to try something new?

-There will be at least one more Call for Applications in the future.
 We are asking for you to try something new, so you don’t need to know every detail to apply.
-If your application was not selected in the first round you are welcome to make changes and reapply in the future.

 Awardees will also gain a supportive network, see their work profiled for other professionals, and may receive additional funding from a supplementary pool totaling $60,000.

 Note that this rolling application is for Experimental Sites only.
 If you are interested in proposing a Digging Deeper Site, please contact the Science Festival Alliance contact the Science Festival Alliance to discuss your plans.

 What is the Science In Vivo project looking for in applications?

 One main goal of the project is to explore new ways of engaging with audiences by going where they already are.